Our customer reviews

 Sex hormone-binding globulin (SHBG)

-SHBG (Sex hormone-binding globulin) is a protein produced in the liver that binds sex hormones such as testosterone and estrogen in the blood.
+SHBG (Sex hormone-binding globulin) is a protein produced in the liver that binds sex hormones like testosterone and estrogen in the blood.
 This regulates how much of these hormones are free and thus biologically active.

-High SHBG levels mean that less free testosterone or estrogen is available, which can occur in cases of liver disease or hyperthyroidism.
-Low levels lead to more free hormone and occur, for example, in cases of obesity, diabetes, or hypothyroidism.
+High SHBG levels mean that less free testosterone or estrogen is available, which can occur in liver diseases or overactive thyroid conditions.
+Low levels lead to more free hormone and occur, for example, in cases of obesity, diabetes, or underactive thyroid conditions.

 TSH